 Hamburg Institute for Advanced Study (HIAS)

-The Hamburg Institute for Advanced Study (HIAS) started its work in October 2020 when the first fellows moved into the Neorenaissance-style townhouse at Rothenbaumchaussee 45.
-As a location for science and research, Hamburg now has a place where excellent scientists and artists from all over the world can work on projects of their own choice in a creative and open atmosphere, free from teaching or administrative obligations.
-HIAS is modelled on the world’s oldest IAS in Princeton, USA.
+At the Hamburg Institute for Advanced Study (HIAS), excellent researchers and artists from all over the world can work on projects of their own choice in a creative and open atmosphere, free from teaching or administrative obligations.
 Up to 20 fellows per year can live in Hamburg for the duration of three to ten months and carry out their projects.

-Founded in 2019, HIAS is currently supported by nine Hamburg research institutions in the form of a non-profit association, which also implements increased networking, as recommended by the German Council of Science and Humanities:
+Founded in 2019, HIAS is currently supported by nine Hamburg research institutions in the form of a non-profit association, which implements increased networking:

 Strong focus on public discourse